GiovanniStephens/cardinality-constrained-optimisation/README.md

 Cardinality-constrained, optimised portfolio vs. cardinality-constrained w/ forecast values and optimal weightings t-statistic:         0.4729452837454157

 ![Out-of-sample Sharpe Ratio Distributions by Portfolio Construction Method](https://github.com/GiovanniStephens/cardinality-constrained-optimisation/blob/main/Images/Out-of-sample%20Sharpe%20Ratio%20Distributions%20by%20Portfolio%20Construction%20Method.png)

-# To do

-- [x] Check that the comments are appropriate.
-- [x] Do some more tidying and linting.